cs3216/cs3216.github.io/coursework/facebook/index.md

       // Do something with obtained data
     });

-Sometimes, we might also need to send data to server for processing. jQuery allows this through the use of `.get()` and `.post()` to retrieve/send data via the HTTP `GET` and `POST` methods respectively.
+Sometimes, we might also need to send data to the server for processing. jQuery allows this through the use of `.get()` and `.post()` to retrieve/send data via the HTTP `GET` and `POST` methods respectively.